junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 }
 ```

 Running our program with cargo should exit successfully, as all the assertions pass.
-We've now successfully implemented
+We have now successfully built
 a simple authorization system using the Cedar Policy framework in Rust.

 ```sh